Step 4: What Are the Components of a Mortgage to Consider

 What Do You Qualify For?

-Finding out how much of a VA loan you can qualify is easy.
-Just use our mortgage payment calculator.
-Then, to get started on your application, contact your local Veterans United Loan Specialist.
+Finding out how much of a VA loan you can qualify for is easy, just use our mortgage payment calculator.
+Then, an experienced lending team can guide you through the homebuying process.

 USDA loans are similar to VA loans in that they are zero-down loans, but they are designed specifically for the buyer who is buying an eligible rural or suburban home.
 USDA loans are issued through the United States Department of Agriculture loan program, also known as the USDA Rural Development Guaranteed Housing Loan Program.
 As similar as USDA loans are to VA loans, the former still requires the borrower to pay mortgage insurance if they don’t put any money down.